Skip to main content

 The High Cost of Boiler Downtime

-Incorporating regular cleaning into your facility's routine is essential.
-Begin with monthly or quarterly visual inspections.
-Many firetube boilers come with sight ports or peepholes, enabling operators to observe the flame directly.
-If the flame is hard to view or the sight glass is obscured, it serves as an immediate signal that cleaning is needed.
+Regular cleaning should be a part of your facility's routine.
+Monthly or quarterly visual inspections are a good starting point.
+Many firetube boilers are equipped with sight ports or peepholes, which allow an operator to look directly at the flame.
+If the flame is difficult to see or the sight glass is dirty, it's an Immediate indicator that cleaning is necessary.

 Beyond these routine checks, an annual physical inspection of the tubes is highly recommended.
 This is the time to look for the buildup of soot and slag, which are major culprits behind efficiency loss.